 Using Your Free Trial Account

 All new users start with a free trial account, a $20 credit, and one randomly assigned long code FreeClimb number.
-Developing with a trial account lets you make and send calls and messages with a few restrictions to ensure the security of the platform.
+Developing with a trial account lets you make and send calls and messages with restrictions to ensure the security of the platform.

 Phone number limitations